ducktapeai/ducktape/README.md

 # DuckTape 🦆

+## Description

+DuckTape is an AI-powered command-line interface that makes it easy to manage your Apple Calendar, Reminders, and Notes.
+Just type what you want to do in natural language, and DuckTape's AI will understand and execute the appropriate command.

 > **Note**: DuckTape currently only works on macOS and requires Apple Calendar to be properly configured on your system.
 [Learn how to set up Apple Calendar](https://support.apple.com/guide/calendar/set-up-icloud-calendar-icl1022/mac)

 ### Integration Status